Blubell26/giuliapacciotti.com/_posts/2025-09-09-freedom-has-nothing.md

 And discovering that it has nothing to do with what’s in your account.

 That’s the whole strategy.
 Keep the costs low.
-Let modest feel like plenty.
+Let enough feel like plenty and find unlimitlessness not in things but in yourself.
 Use the time that opens up for something that actually matters to you.

 It’s not complicated.
 It’s just rare.